 - Postmeal blood glucose—a measure of blood sugar levels after a meal

-- Hemoglobin A1c (HbA1c)—a measure of long-term blood sugar control (higher HbA1c indicates poor blood glucose control, which can lead to health problems, such as heart disease, kidney failure, and nerve damage)
+- Hemoglobin A1c (HbA1c)—a measure of long-term blood sugar control (higher HbA1c indicates worse blood glucose control, which can lead to health problems, such as heart disease, kidney failure, and nerve damage)

-Compared with people who received metformin plus placebo, those who took twice-daily vitamin C supplements had significantly:
+Compared with people who received metformin plus a placebo, those who took vitamin C supplements twice daily had:

 - increased vitamin C blood levels

 - improved fasting and postmeal blood glucose levels, and

 Despite the study’s short duration, these findings suggest that taking a vitamin C supplement may help people with diabetes regulate blood sugar levels better.